Anuel AA: Bzrp Music Sessions, Vol. 46: Background

 The session has been the subject of rumors since mid-July 2021.
-In August Anuel's manager Frabian Eli announced in an interview that Anuel and Biza are interested to work together.
+In August Anuel's manager Frabián Elí announced in an interview that Anuel and Biza are interested to work together.

 At the beginning of October, Anuel uploaded photos on his Instagram in a studio, and then Bizarrap confirmed that he was in the same place, producing.
-On October 31, 2021 Bizarrap implicitly confirmed the exit of this session, as it does in the usual way: leaving subtle clues.
+On October 31, 2021, Bizarrap implicitly confirmed the exit of this session, as it does in the usual way: leaving subtle clues.
 First, he uploaded a deleted photo where there was a cap with the United States flag and next to it a double A battery pack, referring to the name of the Puerto Rican artist.
-Next, Bizarrap uploaded the most obvious clue: a photo with an Anuel merch hoodie that says “Real Hasta La Muerte”.
+Next, Bizarrap uploaded the most obvious clue: a photo with an Anuel merch hoodie that says "Real Hasta la Muerte".

 The official confirmation was made the next day, November 1, 2021, through an Instagram post Bizarrap.
 Anuel also made the same post.

 Composition and lyric

-In the mid-october Anuel posted an acapella singing about the thug life on the street and being in the hood.
+In the mid-October Anuel posted an a cappella singing about the thug life on the street and being in the hood.
 A day before the release of the music session he posted a video with Bizarrap, writing: "Do you remember the chore that I posted singing (Asi es el caserio, asi es mi caserio)?".

 After the release of the song he had some criticism about the lyrics of the song.
 Many people began to criticize Anuel AA for the lyrics of the song after there was a verse in the lyrics which says "Some of us are not dead, but we are not alive (Algunos no estamos muertos, pero no estamos vivos)", since many said that it was a meaningless phrase as well as the verse "She told me that she is a lesbian, then we do a threesome (Me dijo que ella es lesbiana, pues entonces hacemos un trío)".